 ESG factors have become significant part of conventional as well as alternative investments.
 With studies showing material impact of ESG factors on the risk-return profile of investment portfolios, investors are increasingly focusing on sustainable and responsible investments.
 Index providers and investors are developing ESG parameters that can be used in the construction of indices and in the development of socially responsible investment products.
 However, the state of data available and the complexity of processing the raw data to fit their requirements could be a challenge.

 Therefore, intensive ESG research processes are designed where the available data is standardized and structured to suit the requirements for developing new index funds and/or investment products.
-ESG research can be used to build portfolio of sustainable products based on different techniques: screening, integration, sustainability themed products, impact investing, etc.
+ESG research can be used to build portfolio of sustainable products based on different techniques: materiality & impact investing, thematic investing, ESG benchmarking & screening, etc.

 There are various possible arrangements available for ESG research for index providers and asset managers: